 Back to equipment, we have a custom built stainless steel tank that holds 800+ pounds of wax.
 The tank has a weighted lid that is also a fire suppressor.
 Our method of heating the wax is by propane gas burners under the tank.
 This setup has proven the most economical design for us.

 After calculating gas consumption for warm-up and process then adding in wax, labor and other supplies, it is easy to see that the pricing of wax dipped equipment is a bit higher than standard equipment.
+Surprisingly though we can wax dip our hives for about the same price as painting them!
 In the long run the best value is to double or triple the life of your equipment.

 Talk to us about wax dipping your equipment.
 If you build it yourself or have it bring it by, and of course if you are buying new we would be happy to supply you with high quality wax dipped equipment.